Ethos & Aims

 Coppice Performing Arts School is an 11-18 mixed community comprehensive school.

 Currently we have over 950 students are on roll, and there are over 100 members of staff (including teaching and support staff).
 Coppice is over-subscribed – in recent years there have been far more first preference choices for Year 7 than there are places, which has resulted in an increased admission number since 2015 of 180.
-The atmosphere in school is tangibly friendly and relaxed but has an underlying orderly and disciplined structure; the students are therefore well behaved, cheerful and hardworking.
+The atmosphere in school is supportive but has an underlying orderly and disciplined structure; the students are therefore well behaved, focused and hardworking.

 Coppice works closely with partner primary schools with which there are strong, extensive collaborative ties.
 Formal collaborative links also exist at 16-19, where the school works in partnership with other local providers to offer a broad range of opportunities.